 When removing or installing the IOD fuse, it is important that the ignition switch be in the Off position.
 Failure to place the ignition switch in the Off position can cause the radio display to become scrambled when the IOD fuse is removed and replaced.
 Removing and replacing the IOD fuse again, with the ignition switch in the Off position, will correct the scrambled display condition.

-The IOD fuse should be checked if the radio station preset memory or clock functions are erratic or inoperative.
+The IOD fuse should be checked if the radio is inoperative.
 The IOD fuse is located in the Power Distribution Center (PDC).
 Refer to the PDC label for IOD fuse identification and location.